Advanced Linear Devices

 Advanced Linear Devices Incorporated, also known as ALD, is a semiconductor device design and manufacturing company based in Sunnyvale, California.
-The company develops and manufactures precision analog CMOS linear integrated circuits for industrial controls, instrumentation, computers, medical devices, automotive, and telecommunications products. t is best known for its redesign of the 555 timer IC as a low-voltage CMOS device.
+The company develops and manufactures precision analog CMOS linear integrated circuits for industrial controls, instrumentation, computers, medical devices, automotive, and telecommunications products.
+It is best known for its redesign of the 555 timer IC as a low-voltage CMOS device.

 The company provides MOSFET arrays, including proprietary designs with zero voltage thresholds.
 They also produce and operational amplifiers, analog voltage comparators used in electronic systems as current sources and voltage references.

 History

 ALD was founded in 1985 by Robert Chao, who hired engineers and scientists from semiconductor design, technology and manufacturing backgrounds.
 He developed many new analog semiconductor products, particularly voltage comparators MOSFETs, and energy harvesting devices.

-Other products developed at ALD are rail to rail operational amplifiers, Function Specific ASIC (Application Specific Integrated Circuits), low charge injection analog switches, timers and on-chip electronic trimming.
+Other products developed at ALD are rail-to-rail operational amplifiers, function-specific ASIC (application-specific integrated circuits), low charge injection analog switches, timers and on-chip electronic trimming.

 Technology

 ALD technology development focuses on improving the precision of CMOS linear integrated circuits to reduce power consumption, improve energy efficiency, increase sensitivity or expand the operating range of electronic systems.

-ALD three main contributions to the advancement CMOS linear integrated circuit design are called Electrically Programmable Analog Device or EPAD; energy harvesting; and supercapacitor auto balancing or SAB.
+ALD three main contributions to the advancement CMOS linear integrated circuit design are called electrically programmable analog device or EPAD; energy harvesting; and supercapacitor auto-balancing or SAB.

 EPAD

 EPAD is technique ALD devised for CMOS devices to cut the wasted energy of current and voltage leakage by enabling finely-tuned control of specific parameters such as gate threshold voltage.

-ALD optimizes the Metal Oxide Semiconductor Field Effect Transistor, or MOSFET, which can be used to build low-voltage, low-power, high-precision linear circuits on a printed circuit board.
+ALD optimizes the metal-oxide-semiconductor field-effect transistor, or MOSFET, which can be used to build low-voltage, low-power, high-precision linear circuits on a printed circuit board.
 Over time, ALD has continuously refined the use of gate trimming to deliver more precision parameters.
 Devices shaved this way makes it possible to implement circuits that consume as little as 0.1-volt in MOSFETs, or several orders of magnitude below previous devices.

 EPAD involves the trimming of a CMOS transistor to create electrically programmable analog devices with a floating gate of polysilicon embedded in the device gate oxide.
 Gate trimming is performed by injecting a charge of "hot" electrons with sufficient energy to enter the oxide through the floating gate structure.
 Once programmed, the set voltage and current levels are stored indefinitely inside the device.

 MOSFETs with gate trimming can be programmed individually or in differential pairs.
 When programmed in differential pairs, one channel can be programmed to activate a particular condition, thus providing bi-directional control capability which enables a high degree of flexibility in the design of logic and functions.